...there's nothing else to say

 The following is from the Devil Pups website.

 Devil Pups is an non-profit organization designed to help boys and girls from all backgrounds gain self-confidence and learn to take responsibility for their actions.
 Devil Pups is not a Marine Corps sponsored program.
 The program is not a “mini boot camp” para-military or recruiting organization for the Marine Corps.
-Encampment Commanders are employees of Devil Pups, Inc.
+Encampment Commanders are employees of Devil Pups, Inc. At a camp comprising 10 days of challenge, teamwork, discipline and education, boys and girls between the ages of 14 and 17 learn cooperation and respect for the dignity of others, regardless of race, creed, color or national origin.

 Our grandson has the proudest parents, grandparents, aunts, uncles, cousins and friends.